vinny/share-on/README.md

 [Share On](http://www.phpbb.com/customise/db/mod/share_on/)
 =============
-Share On is a phpBB3 MOD that allows users and guests of the board to share the topics on social networks.
+Share On is a phpBB3 Extension that allows users and guests of the board to share the topics on social networks.

 Social Networks